-- 2. A support person or disability advocate should be allowed to be present to help ensure the person's rights are protected. - 3.
-Miranda or other custodial rights warnings should not be given to a suspect with I/DD without his or her lawyer present.
+- 1. Officers conducting interviews or interrogations of a person who is suspected of having I/DD should consult with a supervisor, detective, or investigator assigned to the case, or the Commonwealth Attorney's office to determine how to proceed. - 2.
+A support person or disability advocate should be allowed to be present to help ensure the person's rights are protected. - 3.
+Miranda or other custodial rights warnings should not be given to a suspect with I/DD without his/her support person or lawyer present.
 Many people with I/DD are not able to fully understand their rights, but will agree with the officer in order to hide their disability or to appear cooperative.
 However, alternative or simpler versions of these warnings may be used.
 Officers should also ask suspects to repeat their rights in their own words to ensure understanding. - 4.
-Interrogations of suspects with I/DD should be recorded.
+Interrogations of suspects with I/DD should be recorded and the person should be notified that the interrogation is being recorded.
 If the interrogation is not recorded, the reason shall be documented. - 5.
 When interviewing individuals with I/DD, officers should do the following: - a.
 Determine the individual's primary mode of communication and provide necessary accommodations, translation services, or both. - b.
 Not interpret lack of eye contact and seemingly strange actions or responses as indications of deceit, deception, or evasion of questions. - c.
 Use simple, straightforward questions.
 However, avoid yes or no questions, as the individual might simply choose either yes or no in an effort to please the officer, rather than provide factual information. - d.
 Not suggest answers, attempt to complete thoughts of persons slow to respond, or pose hypothetical conclusions, recognizing that people with I/DD can be more easily manipulated and might also be highly suggestible.